 It is safe to say that the Crimstone is that being’s flesh.
-This theory can be supported by the block’s appearance and the fact that the item called Meat Grinder is made from these fleshly pieces.
+This theory can be supported by the block’s appearance and the Meat Grinder item is made from these fleshly pieces.

 Fun Fact: If you use the seed 05162020 in Terraria 1.4, you’ll have both the Crimson and Corruption biomes in a single world.
-However, you will also be able to witness Living Trees having Moon Lord Legs with chests that grant Red Potions.
+However, you can also witness Living Trees having Moon Lord Legs with chests that grant Red Potions.

 The Hallow Biome

-The Hallow is a Hardmode surface biome that spawns as soon as the Wall of Flesh is defeated.
-A random portion of your world will be infected with this biome, but all that glitters is not gold and there is a very good reason that might be so.
+The Hallow is a Hardmode surface biome that spawns when the Wall of Flesh is defeated.
+A random portion of your world will be infected with this biome, but all that glitters is not gold, and there is a very good reason that might be so.

 Pretty or not, the Hallow biome is still one of the three evil biomes present in Terraria.
-You get to have a cyan-rainbow with rather whimsical-looking creatures one might label as ‘enemies’ after they damage you for your entire health bar.
+You have a cyan rainbow with rather whimsical-looking creatures one might label as ‘enemies’ after they damage you for your entire health bar.

 Once the biome has finished generating, an Underground Hallow biome will follow suit.
 It can replace parts of the other evil biomes but will be similarly harder to deal with.
-The Hallow biome can be artificially created with items like Hallowed Seeds, Holy Water and Blue Solution.
+The Hallow biome can be artificially created with Hallowed Seeds, Holy Water, and Blue Solution.